Rockz1152/Public/Windows/Notepad++.md

   - Fold Margin Style
     - Select `Circle tree`
   - Change History
+    - Uncheck `Show in the text`
-    - If the green/orange colors in the margin are distracting, you can disable them here
+    - If the green/orange colors in the side margin are distracting you can disable them here
       - Uncheck `Show in the margin`
-    - Uncheck `Show in the text`
   - Border Width
     - Check `No Edge`
   - Uncheck `Display bookmark`